 For 10 years, visitcalifornia.com served as a tactical call to action for Visit California’s brand advertising activity.
 In early 2014, the organization came to Code and Theory to help them totally reimagine the Visit California experience and to better translate their story and message to the digital space.

 The solution was to completely transform the website, and put high-quality editorial content front and center.
-The new visitcalifornia.com would be an inspirational guide to entice the senses and better showcase the diversity of the state's beauty and wealth of activities.
+The new visitcalifornia.com was imagined as an inspirational guide to entice the senses and better showcase the diversity of the state's beauty and wealth of activities.

 It would quite literally be the perfect embodiment of Visit California’s “Dream Big” brand marketing platform.

 The new platform was designed to be a source of inspiration to potential visitors, and to ultimately drive travel to the Golden State.

 The user experience on the site fosters discovery through its flexible structure and responsive design.
 For example:

 Endless discovery.
 Long scrolling pages with cinematic blocks of photography and editorial allowed the Visit California team more flexibility and control to produce, package, and arrange every type of content.

 A clear path to discover more.
 Recognizing how travel seekers search for information, the design treats article pages as entry points that are as valuable as the homepage.
 Visitors are presented with clear paths to discover more content, and there are no dead ends.

 Completely responsive.
 Recognizing how travelers seek information across multiple devices, visitors to the site now enjoy the same high-quality browsing experience on their desktop at home as they get on a phone or tablet.

 The new visitcalifornia.com focuses on the unique value a statewide tourism organization provides—providing context for what a visitor can experience throughout the state and creating excitement for a California vacation.